 In August 2017 the Museum team began to develop and cost a range of new site options for the museum.
 During this process they were also approached to be part of a new development on the Promenade.

 It housed the Sands Venue and Wild West Diner.
-The building is being redeveloped by Coolsilk Property and Investment Limited into a 5* hotel and leisure complex.
+Coolsilk Property and Investment Limited is developing it into a 5* hotel and leisure complex.
 It will be the first of its kind in Blackpool.
 With the entrance on Bank Hey Street, the museum will occupy the first floor of the building.

 Statement released by Blackpool Council on 18 July 2017

 “It is with regret that Blackpool Council has decided that it is unable to proceed with the Blackpool Museum Project in its current form.
 Unfortunately the scale of the matched funding target is too great at a time when the Council is under severe financial pressure.